 Septic systems are a documented source of nitrate to the groundwater basin.
 CVWD continues to pursue grant funding and design for several septic-to-sewer conversions to improve groundwater quality and sanitation within small communities in the East Valley.
-DWA converted one commercial and five residential properties from septic to sewer during calendar year 2022.
-CVWD received notification that USDA will fund the Monroe Trunk Sewer Project and applied for additional grant funds for other projects.
+DWA converted one commercial and five residential properties from septic to sewer during calendar year 2023.
+CVWD is 90 percent complete on the construction of the Monroe Trunk Sewer Project.
+Preliminary Design Report and Environmental documentation has been completed on two other projects awaiting grant decisions.